 The aim of early prophylactic treatment is to enable the child to live a life as normal as possible without hemorrhages and overprotection.
 The trend in Europe and other well-off countries (Canada, Australia) has been towards primary prophylaxis.
 The rationale behind an early start is that even a small number of joint bleeds can result in irreversible damage, as well as that damage may progress despite prophylactic therapy.
-It has also been shown that the time point at which prophylaxis is begun is an independent factor for good joint outcome.
-However, it must not be forgotten that the aim of prophylactic treatment is to avoid not only arthropathy but also other serious bleedings such as intracranial hemorrhage.
+Studies show that the best long-term joint outcome is achieved by starting early prophylaxis before the first joint bleed, compared to starting after one or more joint bleeds.
+The number of joint bleeds before starting prophylaxis has a stronger association with outcome than the age at which prophylaxis starts [49].